PramodKumarHK89/MyAngularWebApp/README.md

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

-## We'd love your feedback!

-Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUOU5PNlM4MzRRV0lETkk2ODBPT0NBTEY5MCQlQCN0PWcu).

 ## Consent Behaviour

 Consent behaviour depends on the scope that has been sent while making the call to authorize endpoint.
 Please follow the below steps to send different scopes from the ProfileSPA app so that, you can observe different consent behaviours.